-Once the Island is safely opened again you are very welcome to book visits, and we will continue to open and close the Island for you.
-However, we will not be opening the Holt (for the reasons explained above) and will not be able to offer you volunteers to help.
-There are a lot of activity worksheets and our Education Pack available on the website to download, for use on the Island.
+Now the Island is open again you are very welcome to book visits, and we will continue to open and close the Island for you.
+However, for now we will not be opening the Holt and will not be able to offer you volunteers to help.
+There are a lot of activity worksheets and our Education Pack available on the website to download, for use on the Island

 Holt Island is an oasis of tranquillity in the centre of St Ives town.
 The Island provides a variety of habitats which attract a wide range of birds, mammals, plants and insects.

 Formerly used to grow willow for basket-making, the Island became overgrown when this ended.
 This changed its appearance and attracted many different types of wildlife.
 Today the island is home to mammals such as voles, shrews, deer, badgers, bats and foxes.
 Plants such as yellow flag iris, purple loosestrife and comfrey thrive.
 Tortoiseshell, red admiral and peacock butterflies can be seen along with dragonflies and damselflies.
 And a huge variety of birds including kingfishers, warblers, and blackcaps can be seen.
 For more information about what you could see CLICK HERE.
 Photo © Nigel Sprowell.

 The Island has a raised boardwalk, which makes the Reserve accessible to prams and wheelchairs, and there is plenty of seating, some with picnic tables.
 The Holt cabin, complete with bench seating, a nature table, books and children's activity sheets and displays is worth a visit.
 For more information to plan your visit CLICK HERE.